 Focusing on Health Promotion and Education

-Health promotion addresses behavioral risk factors such as smoking, obesity, diet and physical inactivity.
-It also focuses on areas of mental health such as injury prevention, drug abuse control, alcohol control, health behavior related to HIV, and sexual health.
+Health promotion addresses behavioral risk factors such as smoking, obesity, diet, and physical inactivity.
+It also focuses on areas of mental health such as injury prevention, opioid and other drug abuse control, alcohol control, health behavior related to HIV, and sexual health.

 Strategies Involved with Health Promotion and Education